STEM OPT Extension

 18. What happens if I change my mailing address while my STEM OPT is pending?

-If you are moving, you will need to update your address in your myUSCIS account here: How to Change Your Address | USCIS.
-If this does not work, you can file an AR-11 form online.
+If you change the mailing address indicated on Form I-765 while you wait on the EAD card, you must update your DSO with the new address.
+You also must update your address in your myUSCIS account (learn more here).
 You should also reach out to the United States Postal Office (USPS) to change your address as well to ensure you receive your EAD card.

 Please inform your international advisor if your address has changed so they can update your records as well.